A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

 \paragraph{Embedding-based fact retrieval from KG} Traditional VQA models utilizing RNNs for language encoding, focus on learning a question-answer mapping.
 Due to the limited and opaque reasoning capabilities of this approach over diverse answers, a more scalable solution that involves learning the mapping between questions and KB-queries using LSTMs was proposed.
 This new approach is explainable, as the fact connecting a question and an answer reveals the reasoning procedure. \cite{fvqa}

-Projecting question-image pairs and facts on a common embedding space poses advantages over previous approaches, such as extendability to different knowledge bases and error elimination by avoiding explicit query generation.
-Images and questions are embedded using CNNs (for objects, scenes and actions) and an LSTM respectively, and they are projected in a common space using a Multi Layer Perceptron.
+Projecting question-image pairs and facts on a common embedding space poses advantages over previous approaches, such as extendability to different knowledge bases and error elimination by avoiding explicit querying.
+Images and questions are embedded using CNNs (for objects, scenes and actions) and an LSTM respectively, and they are projected in a common space using a multi-layer perceptron.
 Another LSTM is used to retrieve facts from the knowledge base, which are then encoded in GloVe \cite{glove} vectors.
 The dot similarity between the question-image representation and fact embeddings provides a fact ranking, from which the final answer is inferred. \cite{vqa3}

-Narasimhan et al, building upon \cite{vqa3}, argue that considering muiltiple relevant facts instead of a single top-ranked fact at a time leads to better generalization.
-During the fact retrieval stage, a subset of highly-relevant facts is obtained with the help of LSTM-based question embeddings.
+Narasimhan et al \cite{vqa4}, building upon \cite{vqa3}, argue that considering muiltiple relevant facts instead of a single top-ranked fact at a time leads to better generalization.
+During the fact retrieval stage, a subset of highly-relevant facts is obtained with the help of LSTM-extracted question embeddings.
 In the answer prediction stage, each node is represented by concatenating the selected entity representation from the previous stage, visual features from the image and the question embedding.
-The subgraph formed from all the relevant facts is jointly assessed by a graph convolutional network (GCN) \cite{gcn}, followed by a multi-layer perceptron that decides if each entity constitutes the final answer or not. \cite{vqa4}
+The subgraph formed from all the relevant facts is jointly assessed by a graph convolutional network (GCN) \cite{gcn}, followed by a multi-layer perceptron that decides whether each entity constitutes the final answer or not.

-Based on the KVQA dataset, a memory network (memNet) framework sets the baseline for VQA with knowledge of named entities.
+Based on the KVQA dataset, a memory network (memNet) framework sets the baseline for VQA enhanced with knowledge of named entities.
 Specifically, entities extracted from the question and the image are used to obtain facts from Wikidata \cite{wikidata} knowledge graph.
 Retrieved facts together with corresponding entity coordinates from the image are used to produce memory embeddings via a BiLSTM network, and a similar procedure is followed for the question embeddings.
 Both representations contribute to the final answer, which is defined by a multi-layer perceptron. \cite{vqa5}

 Text present on an image can provide further information towards inferring the correct answer.
 Extracted text and image areas are fused together with the given question to retrieve relevant facts during the fusion stage, and a multi-relational graph is constructed based on all those components.
 The text recognition part relies on word proposals assisted by the knowledge graphs accompanying the text-KVQA dataset.
 Scene proposals were created with the help of Places dataset for scene recognition \cite{places-dataset} and a fine-tuned VGG-16 \cite{vggnet}.
 A gated graph neural network (GGNN) performs one-hop reasoning on this graph to derive the final answer. \cite{vqa6}